Music in Education

 This is a new course offered by Trinity College Dublin in association with the Royal Irish Academy of Music (RIAM).
 It is provided for recognized teachers in primary, secondary and tertiary education, youth leaders, music in education practitioners, performers and others with a professional interest in music and arts in education.

-The Master in Education (M.Ed.)
-(Music in Education) programme is available by Summer School.
-As this is a modular programme designed specifically to support distance learners and international students, prospective applicants may choose one of the following study modes.
+As this is a blended delivery modular programme designed specifically to support distance learners and international students, prospective applicants may choose one of the following study modes.

-Option 1: One Year Full-time* - 4 strand modules, 1 common M.Ed. module on Academic Literacy and Research Methods and 20,000 word dissertation completed in one year.
-Most of the taught component is completed through attendance at a summer school during July.
-Students will be required to attend face-to-face and online tutorials, and occasional weekend lectures during the academic year.
+4 specialist modules, 1 common M.Ed.
+Academic Literacy and Research Methods module, and a 20,000 word dissertation completed in one year.
+Most of the taught component is completed through attendance at the summer school.

-Option 2: Two Years Part-time - 4 strand modules, 1 common M.Ed. module on Academic Literacy and Research Methods and a 20,000 word dissertation completed over two years.
-The taught component is completed in year 1 through attendance at a summer school and supported by on-line learning and occasional weekend lectures (if based in Ireland during the academic year).
-The dissertation is completed during the second academic year as a distance student.
+4 specialist modules, 1 common M.Ed.
+Academic Literacy and Research Methods module, and a 20,000 word dissertation completed over two years.
+The taught component is completed in year 1 through attendance at the summer school and supported with tutorials throughout the year, and the dissertation is completed during the second academic year.

-Option 3: Three Years Part-time - 4 strand modules, 1 common M.Ed. module on Academic Literacy and Research Methods and a 20,000 word dissertation completed over three years.
-The taught component is completed in year 1 (2 modules studied) and year 2 (2 modules studied) through attendance at two summer schools and supported by on-line learning and occasional weekend lectures (if based in Ireland during the academic year).
-The dissertation is completed during the third academic year as a distance student.
+4 specialist modules, 1 common M.Ed.
+Academic Literacy and Research Methods module, and a 20,000 word dissertation completed over three years.
+The taught component is completed in year 1 (2 specialist modules and the academic literacy module studied) and year 2 (2 specialist modules studied) through attendance at two summer schools and tutorials throughout the year.
+The dissertation is completed during the during the third year.

 *Note: full time students are required to be based in Dublin during their academic year of study.

-Module 1: Philosophies of the Arts and Music Education
+Module One: Philosophies in the Arts and Music Education (I)

 Teaching and learning strategies

-Students will be involved in practice focused workshops and seminars covering approaches to Music in formal and non-formal educational settings.
-Each of the four modules is individually assessed.
-A variety of methods including projects, case studies, portfolios, reports and essays are used.
-The integration of theory and practice is stressed in the content of the modules and in the assessments.
-Experiential and active teaching and learning strategies are used in the presentation of modules.
-Full details regarding the specific nature of assessment is provided at the start of each module.
+Each module is individually assessed through projects, case studies, portfolios, reports and essays.
+Integration of theory and practice is stressed in the content of modules and in assessments.
+Music based, experiential and active teaching and learning strategies are used in the presentation of modules.